kavia-common/cooking-to-do-list-manager-1-10/app_frontend/README.md

 This project provides a minimal React template with a clean, modern UI and minimal dependencies.

-Note: The domain term "Tables" was refactored to "Reservations".
-Any previous localStorage data will be migrated automatically on first load.

 ## Features

 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React